Temperature Mapping

 Want help defining what you need?
 Get in touch.

-We can tailor our mapping study to customer requirements but in general the minimum mapping period is one week, including one full weekend.
+We can tailor our mapping study to customer requirements but in general the minimum mapping period for a warehouse/room is one week, including one full weekend.
+For appliances it is usually 24-48 hours.

 For an effective mapping study the sensors should be placed to cover the entire space in a geometric pattern ensuring that the sensors are placed in area that will experience the extreme high and low temperatures.